microsoft/api-guidelines/graph/patterns/evolvable-enums.md

 ## Solution

 ---
 The solution here is to add a 'sentinel' member named ```unknownFutureValue``` at the end of the currently known enum members.
 The API producer will then replace any member that is numerically after ```unknownFutureValue``` with ```unknownFutureValue```.
-If an API consumer can handle unknown enum values the consumer can opt into receiving the unknown enum members by specifying the ```Preference: include-unknown-enum-members``` HTTP Header in their request(s), the API producer will then indicate that this preference has been applied by returning the ```Preference-Applied: include-unknown-enum-member``` HTTP header in the response.
+If an API consumer can handle unknown enum values the consumer can opt into receiving the unknown enum members by specifying the ```Preference: include-unknown-enum-members``` HTTP Header in their request(s), the API producer will then indicate that this preference has been applied by returning the ```Preference-Applied: include-unknown-enum-members``` HTTP header in the response.

 ## When to Use this Pattern